The Kyshtym Disaster: The Nuclear Catastrophe the USSR Tried to Erase

 How Big Was the Fallout?

 The radioactive cloud covered an area of over 20,000 square kilometers.
-It contaminated dozens of villages.
-Roughly 270,000 people were exposed to radiation…many unknowingly.
+It contaminated dozens of villages, with roughly 270,000 people exposed to radiation, the vast majority of them unknowingly.

-Some were evacuated days later.
-Others never were.
-Many were simply told to “wash their roofs” and “avoid drinking local water.”
-Entire villages were later bulldozed and erased from maps.
+Some were evacuated days later, others never were, many were simply told to “wash their roofs” and “avoid drinking local water.”
+Entire villages were later bulldozed and erased from maps to try to cover the government’s trail of shame.

 And because of the secrecy, no one knows how many people actually died.
-Some estimates suggest hundreds, others say thousands.
-The real number is still buried in archives, if it was ever recorded at all.
+Some estimates suggest hundreds, others say thousands, but the real number is still buried in archives, if it was ever even recorded at all.

 Why Was It Kept Secret?